IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 A Group by behavior in an Angular Material table or UI grid creates grouped data rows based on the column values.
 The Group By in [`igxGrid`]({environment:angularApiUrl}/classes/igxgridcomponent.html) allows for visualizing the groups in a hierarchical structure.
 The grouped data rows can be expanded or collapsed and the order of grouping may be changed through the UI or API.

 ## Angular Grid Group By Example
-In this example of an angular grid group by we show how users can group a large amount of data in a visual and hierarchical structure.
-Dragging the column headers to the top allows users to see the grouped data for the selected column.
+This example presents the grouping capabilities of a large amount of data.
+Dragging the column headers to the top (grouping area) allows users to see the data for the selected column in a hierarchical structure.
 They can do group by in multiple fields by dragging more column headers to the top.
-These grouping options come handy when you have tables with numerous rows and columns where users can shift and present the data in a much faster and easier way.
+These grouping options come in handy when you have tables with numerous rows and columns where users want to present the data in a much faster and visually acceptable way.

 <div class="sample-container loading" style="height:605px">
     <iframe id="grid-sample-groupby-iframe" src='{environment:demosBaseUrl}/grid/grid-groupby' width="100%" height="100%" seamless="" frameborder="0" onload="onSampleIframeContentLoaded(this);" alt="Angular Grid Group By Example"></iframe>